SModelS/smodels/docs/manual/source/Installation.rst

 For performance reasons, we moreover recommend pytorch>=1.8.0 as backend for pyhf.
 This is, however, optional: if pytorch is not available, SModelS will use the default backend.

-In addition, the :ref:`cross section computer <xsecCalc>` provided by :ref:`smodelsTools.py <smodelsTools>`
+In addition, the :ref:`cross section computers <xsecCalc>` provided by :ref:`smodelsTools.py <smodelsTools>`
-requires:
+require:

- * `Pythia 8.3 <https://arxiv.org/abs/1410.3012>`_ (requires a C++ compiler) or `Pythia 6.4.27 <http://arxiv.org/abs/hep-ph/0603175>`_ (requires gfortran)
+ * `Pythia 8.3 <https://arxiv.org/abs/1410.3012>`_ (needs a C++ compiler) or `Pythia 6.4.27 <http://arxiv.org/abs/hep-ph/0603175>`_ (needs gfortran)
- * `NLL-fast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_ 1.2 (7 TeV), 2.1 (8 TeV), and 3.1 (13 TeV) (requires a fortran compiler)
+ * `NLL-fast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_ 1.2 (7 TeV), 2.1 (8 TeV), and 3.1 (13 TeV) (needs a Fortran compiler)

-The resummino-based cross section computer depends on:

- * `Resummino <https://resummino.hepforge.org>`_ (requires a C++ compiler and gfortran).
-In rpm-based linux distributions this tool needs boost, boost-devel, gsl and gsl-devel.
-For deb-based distros, libboost-dev and libgsl-dev are required.
+ * `Resummino <https://resummino.hepforge.org>`_ (needs a C++ compiler and gfortran).
+Moreover, in rpm-based Linux distributions, this tool needs boost, boost-devel, gsl and gsl-devel.
+For deb-based distributions, libboost-dev and libgsl-dev are required.

-The tools themselves, i.e. Pythia6|8, NLL-fast, and Resummino need not be installed separately, as the SModelS build system takes care of that.
-SModelS however expects the tools' dependencies (boost, gsl for resummino, as well as the compilers) to be installed.
-Currently, none of the tools are installed by default.
+The tools themselves, i.e. Pythia6|8, NLL-fast, and/or Resummino need not be installed separately, as the SModelS build system takes care of that (see below).
+SModelS however expects the tools' dependencies (boost, gsl for Resummino, as well as the compilers) to be installed by the user.
 Finally, the :ref:`database browser <databaseBrowser>` provided by :ref:`smodelsTools.py <smodelsTools>` requires `IPython <https://ipython.org/>`_, while the :ref:`interactive plotter <interactivePlots>` requires `plotly <https://plot.ly/python/>`_ and `pandas <https://pandas.pydata.org/>`_.